Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: Localization of the spin waves

 \subsection{Ferromagnetic and antiferromagnetic phases: delocalization at low energies}

-As discussed before, the FM and AFM phases show a mobility edge.
+As discussed before, the spin excitations in the FM and AFM phases show a mobility edge.
 This is characterized by a critical energy $\omega_c(p)$ which vanishes as $p\to p_1$ or $p_2$.
-At first sight, this appears to be in contradiction with the AZ classification, which assigns the system to class D. Indeed, class D systems are always localized in $d=2$.
-However, this apparent discrepancy is resolved by noting that the coefficients of the quadratic expansion in Eq.~\eqref{eq:HSW} are correlated.
-Indeed, these coefficients encode the presence of a finite magnetization (or Néel magnetization) in the underlying classical state.
+At first sight, this appears to be in contradiction with the AZ classification, which assigns the system to class D. Indeed, bosonic class D systems are always localized in $d=2$.
+This apparent discrepancy is resolved by noting that the coefficients of the quadratic expansion in Eq.~\eqref{eq:HSW} are not {\it iid} random variables.
+Indeed, these coefficients, among other things, encode the presence of a finite magnetization (or Néel magnetization) in the underlying classical state.
 The existence of a preferred direction of spontaneous magnetization implies that an effective $SO(2)$ rotational symmetry is preserved at long wavelengths, thereby qualitatively modifying the localization properties of the low-energy excitations.

 In a localization transition the system becomes scale invariant at the critical energy $\omega_c$.
 The critical exponent $\nu$ controls the scaling, the localization length diverges as $\xi \sim (\omega -\omega_c)^{-\nu}$ and its value is universal and fixed only by symmetry and effective dimensionality, related to the value of $p$.
 For $p=0.1$, we numerically extract both the critical value $\omega_c$ and the exponent $\nu$.
 This analysis performed on the rescaled $r$-parameter $\phi$ is shown in the left panel of Fig.~\ref{fig:DOS_FSS}.
 We perform a data collapse to find the best values of $(\omega_c,\nu)$: computing the reduced $\chi^2$ for several fitting functions and defining the confidence interval as the fits whose $\chi^2$ is lower than $1.05 \chi^2_{min}$, we find $\omega_c \in [3.14,3.24]$ and $\nu \in [1.8,2.5]$.
 Other values of $p$ are discussed in Appendix~\ref{app:mobedge}.